JCC High School Counseling Center

 ACT National Test Dates

-If a student plans to participate in Division 1 or 2 college athletics, they need to register at NCAA.com.
+If a student plans to participate in Division 1 or 2 college athletics, they need to register at NCAA.com with the eligibility center.
 Talk to high school coaches.
-Talk to your Athletic Director.
-Register early so you are aware of the initial eligibility standards.
-Student athletes are advised to you use a Division I or II worksheet from NCAA to their track quality points.
+Talk to our Athletic Director.
+Register early!
+Student athletes are advised to use a Division I or II worksheet from NCAA to track quality points.
 All required JCC HS classes are approved as core courses except Geometry in Construction.
-It is recommended that student athletes take two years of Spanish and a 4th year of higher level math and/or science to meet the initial eligibility standards.
+It is recommended student athletes take two years of Spanish and a 4th year of higher level math and/or science to meet initial eligibility standards.

 Concurrent Enrollment College Transcript Requests